Monastery: Trends

 There is a growing Christian neo-monasticism, particularly among evangelical Christians.

 Hinduism

 Advaita Vedanta

-From the times of the Vedas (from circa 1500–1000 BC), people following monastic ways of life have existed in the Indian subcontinent.
-In what is now called Hinduism, monks have existed for a long time, and with them, their respective monasteries, called mathas.
+In Hinduism, monks have existed for a long time, and with them, their respective monasteries, called mathas.
 Important among them are the chatur-amnaya mathas established by Adi Shankara which formed the nodal centres of under whose guidance the ancient Order of Advaitin monks were re-organised under ten names of the Dashanami Sampradaya.